tschuy/hiking-by-transit/hikes/lafayette-briones-loop.md

 park-link: https://www.ebparks.org/parks/briones

 image: briones.jpg
+blurb: A steep trek with incredible panoramic views of the inner East Bay, Mt Diablo, and even Mt Tam.
 ---

 Lafayette is interesting.
 It's a town fiercely proud of its beautiful surroundings, and over the years has developed a pretty broad network of feeder trails leading into the parks surrounding it on either side.